solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Prompt Construction

-We've seen why prompt engineering is important - now let's understand how prompts are constructed so we can evaluate different techniques for more effective prompt design.
+We've seen why prompt engineering is important - now let us understand how prompts are constructed so we can evaluate different techniques for more effective prompt design.